AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 You don't want to misrepresent Peter Thill's position on the necessity of the continuing existence of humanity.

-So it was in the interview, New York Times, the reporter says, do you think people are raising money by pretending that we're going to build a machine god?
+So it was in an interview, New York Times, the reporter says, do you think people are raising money by pretending that we're going to build a machine god?
 Is it hype?
 Is it delusion?

-yeah.
+Is it something you worry about?
+Thiel, um, yeah.
 Reporter, I think you would prefer the human race to endure, right?
-Teal, uh,
+Teal, uh.

-reporter, you're hesitating.
+Reporter, you're hesitating.
 Theal, well, I don't know.

 I would, I would, reporter, this is a long hesitation.
 Teal, there's so many questions implicit in this.

-Like, I was like, I'm trying to think of a softer question, and the answer is,
+It's such a low ball of a question, right?
+Do you think humanity should endure?
+Like, I was like, I try to think of a softer question, and the answer is,

-no, no, like,
+no, no, like

 if you wanted to have a soft interview, I don't know how you could be softer.
 Yes, I mean, yes, reporters are often accused of being unfairly asking the interviewees

 leading questions or oversimplistic yes or no questions.
-But if ever that was a yes or no question, do you want humanity to endure?
+But if ever that was a yes or no question, do you want humanity to endure, you know, there should only be one answer to that.

-You know, there should only be one answer to that.
 Well, or, well, you know, what's in it for me?
 Or what are the hours or whatever?
+Yeah.
 Yeah.

 Yeah.
 Yeah.